 From crisis management and contract disputes to negotiating corporate transactions, our Food and Drink team focuses on the key issues to help clients achieve their objectives.

-Our team brings together corporate, litigation, tax and property lawyers with extensive experience, meaning that clients always receive advice from someone who knows the sector and the key issues.
+Our food and drink solicitors bring together corporate, litigation, tax and property lawyers with extensive experience, meaning that clients always receive advice from someone who knows the sector and the key issues.

 Some of the work we have been involved in